gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 *Leif's Unruh got very, very drunk that night, and spent most of the next day sitting in front of the fireplace in the inn where he had taken lodging, his notebooks in his lap.
 He later wrote, "Twice I made to throw them into the flames.
-I asked myself, what use is scholarship?
+I asked myself, what use scholarship?
 What use another dry recitation of kings and wizards, wars and treaties, poems written and legends wrought?
 That was when I realized that what truly matters is not describing the world, but